 An Expanding Vision

-In 2008, spurred on by well over a decade of ACLC's positive educational outcomes and extraordinary learner success with college admissions and beyond, the school's leaders sought to spread its model to a wider and more diverse group of learners.
+In 2008, spurred on by well over a decade of positive educational outcomes and extraordinary learner success with college admissions and beyond, ACLC's leaders sought to spread its model to a wider and more diverse group of learners.

 A vital goal for the new school was to apply the educational and financial efficiencies of ACLC to a comprehensive K-12 curriculum, thereby extending the model's effectiveness to the elementary grades and proving its relevance throughout a learner's formative years.

 Nea—Immediate Success & Rapid Growth

 Nea Community Learning Center became a Charter School in 2009, starting with grades K through 9, and achieved extraordinary API performance (over 800) in its first academic year, and continuing to raise API scores each year following.

 Nea's immediate success also led to rapid growth in its learner population, confirming the community's desire for educational alternatives at the elementary level.
 Today, Nea serves over 500 learners who enjoy and benefit from this unique and innovative type of public charter school education.